 The laser cutting machine is relatively new in the market and is specially designed to provide an inexpensive quality way for users especially hobbyists to cut and engrave materials.
 This machine provides a good way for personal work on materials with an easy to do setting up.
 It is a has a compressed body structure but is also powerful enough to cut and engrave materials effectively.
 Most hobbyists or businesses will buy from a retailer rather than hassle with a DIY laser etcher or cutter.
 Most of the DIY machines are under powered and prone to fall apart.
 And this is of course after many hours of purchasing laser parts and assembly.

-The market price of CO2 laser cutter machinery is quite affordable as compared to industry fiber machines.
+The market price of co2 laser machinery for sale at BossLaser.com is quite affordable as compared to industry fiber machines.
 Desktop machines are portable, with a weight of around 250 pounds and should come factory equipped with graphics and/or interface laser software that will send the image to the laser.
 This interface makes it possible to use it with other design software including Adobe Illustrator, Autocad, PhotoShop and even MS Word.
 As far as power is concerned the laser has a glass or metal tube anywhere from 30 to one or 150 watts making it economical in terms of power power consumption, an added plus for home users.
 The power peaks of its 700mm glass laser are at a 40 watt peak and range from 30 to 35 watts on average.

 With an embedded honey comb table and exhaust fan, it is quite suitable for cutting wood and acrylic.
 It can also be used for engraving and cutting fabrics, varieties of plastic materials, leather and generally most of the other non metal materials.